 Chief Executive at CTSI, Leon Livermore, said: “The CTSI Brian Smith Hero Award gives us the chance to celebrate individuals in the community who make a real difference to people lives.
 The Bucks and Surrey SCAMchampions epitomise everything we’re looking for and I’m honoured to award Geoffrey, Karen and Geoff today.”

 Cllr Denise Turner-Stewart, Surrey County Council Cabinet Member for Community Safety, Fire & Resilience, said: “I would like to congratulate Karen Holdsworth-Cannon for receiving this award and thank her for giving up her time to protect the most vulnerable people in Surrey from scams.
 People like Karen, and the SCAMchampions, make a real difference to our communities as we can share more scams prevention advice and help to prevent our residents from being ripped off.”

-Gareth Williams, Buckinghamshire County Council Cabinet Member for Community Engagement and Public Health, said: “Volunteers like Geoff, Geoffrey and Karen are worth their weight in gold.
+Gareth Williams, Buckinghamshire County Council Cabinet Member for Community Engagement and Public Health, said: “People like Geoff, Geoffrey and Karen are worth their weight in gold.
 If it weren’t for their dedication and commitment to helping others in the fight against the scammers, our communities would be much the poorer.
 I applaud their success.”